FreeRADIUS/wiki.freeradius.org/guide/eap-sim.md

 It also lets you get SIM authentication vectors from the SIM card.
 Unfortunately you can't get UMTS authentication vectors unless you have a valid AUTN for the SIM, and for that you need access to the HLR or a programmable SIM.
 For testing AKA you may want to consider purchasing a [sysmocom](http://shop.sysmocom.de) sim, which allows you to set the Ki, and algorithms used.

-The SCM SCR3310 CCID reader and the mechanical adapter they sell, both work really well too.
+The SCM SCR3310 CCID reader and the mechanical adapter they sell both work very nicely (at least on OSX).

 ## PS/CS